druleton/druleton/bin/docs/config-bin.md

 List the command options and where they stand for in the `config/bin/help/COMMANDNAME_options.txt` file.

-The default options, as provided by the skeleton, are automatically added to the command help.
+The default options, as provided by druleton, are automatically added to the command help.

 Do not create this help file if no custom options are added.